 Dr. Cantey is board certified in Internal Medicine and Infectious Diseases.
 He is a fellow in the Infectious Diseases Society of America, and the American College of Physicians.
 He has been named by his peers in SC to the Best Doctors in America database since the year 2000.

 Beginning with his CDC EIS course he developed an interest in hospital epidemiology.
 He served as VA Hospital epidemiologist from 1977-1988, and from 1990-1991.
-He became the Medical University Hospital Epidemiologist in 2000, a position he now shares with Dr. Cassandra Salgado, also a member of the Infectious Diseases Division.
-He became Hospital Epidemiologist at Kindred Hospital Charleston in 2003.
+He served as the Medical University Hospital Epidemiologist from 2000-2006.

 The advent of HIV/AIDS brought dramatic changes to the practice of infection diseases.
 What had been a purely consult practice became a primary care practice for the care of HIV infected patients.

-Research in infectious diseases continues to be a driving force for Dr. Cantey.
-His research was based at the VA Medical Center from 1973-2000.
-His interest at that time was the immunology and molecular pathogenesis of bacterial (Escherichia coli) diarrhea.
-His published observations of his studies resulted in his being named to membership in the prestigious American Society of Clinical Investigation in 1984.
+Research in infectious diseases is a driving force for Dr. Cantey.
+His basic research in Escherichia coli diarrhea pathogenesis was based at the VA Medical Center from 1973-2000.
+His published studies resulted in his being named to membership in the prestigious American Society of Clinical Investigation in 1984.
 He broadened the scope of his research by a sabbatical in molecular pathogenesis in the Department of Microbiology at the University of Washington in Seattle 1987-88.
-His current interest is in the molecular epidemiology of bacterial diseases in human populations, with a focus on hospital infections, especially methicillin resistant Staphylococcus aureus infections and orthopedic hardware infections.
+His current research interest is in hospital infections.

 On the national level Dr. Cantey served on Study Sections for the review of research proposals for the Veterans Administration, and to a lesser extent, for the NIH.
-He was on the Journal of Infectious Diseases Editorial Board in 1984-1985, and more recently the American Journal of Medical Sciences Editorial Board (2006-present).
+He served on the Journal of Infectious Diseases Editorial Board for two years (1984-1985), and more recently the American Journal of Medical Sciences Editorial Board (2006-2010).
 He served as president of the SC Infectious Diseases Society in 1995, and president of the Musculoskeletal Infections Society in 2005.